GazzolaLab/PyElastica/docs/intro_page.rst

-**Elastica** is a *free* and *open-source* software project for the simulation of assemblies of slender, one-dimensional bodies using Cosserat Rod theory.
+**Elastica** is a *free* and *open-source* software project for the simulation of assemblies of slender, one-dimensional structures using Cosserat Rod theory.

 More information about Elastica is available at the `project website`_

 Implementations
 ----------------
-There are currently two versions of Elastica.
+There are currently two implementations of Elastica.

 PyElastica
 ~~~~~~~~~~